SheetalMaurya/MvvmCross-Wiki/High-Level-MvvmCross-Objects.md

 - `CreateDebugTrace` - a chance to customise where application trace is placed - see http://stackoverflow.com/a/17234083/373321 for an example
 - `InitializeLastChance` - a "last ditch" placeholder for any steps you want to take after all of earlier steps have happened.
 Note that the Android and iOS base Setup classes use 'last chance' for initializing the UI data-binding system, so it's important to always call `base.InitializeLastChance()` in your override.

-Beyond this, a larger list of Setup customisation options is discussed in TODO-LINK
+Beyond this, a larger list of Setup customisation options is discussed in https://github.com/slodge/MvvmCross/wiki/Customising-using-App-and-Setup

 ####Minimal Setup - Android